Giannis Leads Bucks Over Thunder As 76ers Beat Hardens Clippers - UrduPoint

 Harden, who forced a trade from Philadelphia to the Los Angeles Clippers last November, took a loss in the first meeting between the NBA clubs since the deal.

-Tobias Harris and Tyrese Maxey each scored 24 points and Cameron Payne added 23 off the bench to lead the 76ers in a 121-107 victory at Los Angeles.
+Tobias Harris and Tyrese Maxey each scored 24 points to lead the 76ers' 121-107 road victory.

 Harden had 12 points, going 0-of-6 from 3-point range, but the 34-year-old guard -- a former MVP and three-time NBA scoring champion -- added a game-high 14 assists.